SEIU United Healthcare Workers West: Ballot propositions

 SEIU-UHW has filed dozens of ballot initiatives since 2012, generally proposing increased regulations on healthcare companies; few if any have passed.
-In the 2018, 2020, and 2022 elections, three successive propositions from SEIU-UHW related to kidney dialysis clinics appeared on the California statewide ballot.
-(Note: 2018 California Proposition 8, 2020 California Proposition 23, and 2022 California Proposition 29.)
+In the 2018, 2020, and 2022 elections, three successive propositions from SEIU-UHW related to kidney dialysis clinics appeared on the California statewide ballot (2018 California Proposition 8, 2020 California Proposition 23, and 2022 California Proposition 29).
 The 2020 measure would have required a physician on-site during all dialysis treatments, among other requirements; the 2022 measure loosened this and would require a physician, physician assistant, or nurse practitioner.
 Otherwise, they are "nearly identical".
 The 2018 measure would have capped profits of dialysis clinics.

 There are no unionized employees of dialysis clinics in California, meaning the campaigns have not been undertaken for the benefit of the union's current members.
 Most commentators other than SEIU-UHW itself, including Democrats, progressive groups, hospital groups, and other labor unions, believe that these ballot propositions are a negotiation tactic in SEIU-UHW's effort to cause dialysis clinics to unionize, by leveraging the threat of continued costly ballot fights (or regulation) if they do not—rather than an earnest attempt to improve patient safety.
 Some have called the tactic inappropriate and an "abuse of the initiative process."
 SEIU has used ballot initiatives for this purpose repeatedly since 2012.
 The Sacramento Bee called SEIU-UHW "one of California’s fiercest political players" for its funding of the initiatives since 2018.

+In October 2025, SEIU-UHW filed a ballot initiative for the California Billionaire Tax Act, which would levy a 5% wealth tax on billionaires in California.